KariRummukainen/Lattice-Field-Theory/source/index.rst

 In 4 dimensions they are :math:`4\times 4` matrices.
 The fields :math:`\psi` are actually length 4 vectors in the same vector space.
 Since we are using the Euclidean metric, the gamma matrices may be different from the ones you are used to.
-We could derive them from the Minkowsky space gamma matrices by
+We could derive them from the Minkowski space gamma matrices by

 .. math::
    &\gamma_0 = \gamma_0^M\\